jreedcode/redditsquash/README.md

 # redditsquash
 Source code for generating height, weight and racquet information from the worlds top players.
-This uses Python's matplotlib to display the graph.
+This uses matplotlib in Python to display the graph.

 This output shows the weight of Mens (blue) and Womens (pink) on their player card when they joined the tour.
 This data was sourced from squashinfo.com.
 ![alt text](https://github.com/jreedcode/redditsquash/blob/main/weight.png)